jailop/whisperai-docker/README.md

-This is a Docker container for [WhisperAI](https://github.com/openai/whisper) and its dependencies.
+This is a Docker container source code for [WhisperAI](https://github.com/openai/whisper) and its dependencies.

 > Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.